 So show your donors love in your online fundraising copy.
 Give the gift of clarity to your donors and they will return the favor.

-Nobody likes when someone brags about everything they’ve done, so why do we do that in our fundraising messaging?
+Nobody likes when someone brags about everything they’ve done—so why do we do that so often in our fundraising?

-When your appeal is primarily organizationally focussed—bragging about efficiency, legacy, awards, or philosophy—you are trading an opportunity to connect with your donors in exchange for self aggrandizement.
+When your appeal is primarily organizationally focussed—touting efficiency, legacy, awards, or philosophy—you are trading an opportunity to connect with your donors in exchange for self aggrandizement.